angular/angular/aio/content/guide/creating-libraries.md

 ## Managing assets in a library

-In your Angular library distributable can include additional assets like theming files, Sass mixins, or documentation (like a changelog).
+In your Angular library, the distributable can include additional assets like theming files, Sass mixins, or documentation (like a changelog).
 For more information [copy assets into your library as part of the build](https://github.com/ng-packagr/ng-packagr/blob/master/docs/copy-assets.md) and [embed assets in component styles](https://github.com/ng-packagr/ng-packagr/blob/master/docs/embed-assets-css.md).

 ## Peer dependencies